microsoft/50BusinessAssignmentsLog/README.md

 # Project
+One of the main use cases of process mining is to discover and analyze how users follow business assignments, providing valuable insights into process efficiency and optimization.
+In this repo, we present a comprehensive dataset consisting of 50 real business processes.
+The dataset holds significant potential for research in various applications, including task mining and process automation which is a valuable resource for researchers and practitioners.

+# Downloading and using of the dataset

+The dataset can be downloaded from the data/ folder of this repository: https://github.com/microsoft/50BusinessAssignmentsLog/blob/main/data/Recorded_Business_Tasks.csv

+# Information

 > This repo has been populated by an initial template to help get you started.
 Please
 > make sure to update the content to build a great experience for community-building.